sebandrsn/elin-portfolio/README.md

 ## Asset Usage Policy

-The photos and paintings featured on this portfolio are the intellectual property of the photographer and/or artist.
-These assets are **not** licensed for public use, reproduction, or distribution without explicit permission.
-Unauthorized use of these materials is strictly prohibited.
+Please note: The images currently displayed on this portfolio are temporary placeholders used solely for development and design purposes.
+These images are sourced from royalty-free platforms and are not representative of the final content.​

+Upon completion of the development phase, these placeholders will be replaced with original photographs created by Elin Åsedahl.
+All rights to these original images will be reserved, and unauthorized use, reproduction, or distribution will be strictly prohibited.​

 ## License